 - Don’t forget about dad.
 Pregnancy loss can have an equally profound impact on fathers – they can also experience depression from child loss.
 It is important for both mothers and fathers to be on the journey to healing together.

-What to say and do for someone who had a miscarriage
+What to say to someone who had a miscarriage

 When a friend or family member experiences a pregnancy loss, it’s natural to want to offer support.
 But how?
 Will your words come out right?
 Will they make a difference?